tabholt/detecting_edgeworth_cycles/README.md

 ### Running parametric models
 To train and test parametric models run the script `run_parametric_models.py`
 - arg1 = region in {wa, nsw, de}
-- arg2 = method in {PRNR, MIMD, NMC, MBPI, FT0, FT1, FT2, LS0, LS1, LS2, CS0, CS1, WAVY, all} - if 'all' is passed the the a model will be build, trained, and tested for each method.
+- arg2 = method in {PRNR, MIMD, NMC, MBPI, FT0, FT1, FT2, LS0, LS1, LS2, CS0, CS1, WAVY, all} - if 'all' is passed the the a model will be built, trained, and tested for each method.

 Once the model has run, results will be printed to the terminal, and saved in a csv log file called `parametric_model_log.csv`.
 Running multiple models will append new lines onto this log file.